 At de Stafford School, we are proud to have a strong tradition of running the Duke of Edinburgh award.
-We are currently completing the Bronze Award with our Year 9 and 10 groups and the Silver Award with some of the Year 10s.
+We are currently offering the Bronze Award for our Year 9 and 10 students.

 What does DofE mean to your child?

 It is a fun adventure and it takes them out of their comfort zone.
 They have a chance to discover new talents and build strong friendships.
 They grow in confidence and resilience and develop important skills that colleges and employers are very keen to see in young people.
 Research says that students with a DofE award are much more likely to get a job in the future and to get a place at college.

 - Physical - They have to complete a length of time in a physical activity (sport, dance, gym, martial arts etc.)

 - Skill - They have to complete a length of time learning a new skill (musical instrument, maths leader, photography etc.)